 By Nancy Bilyeau

-Pope Benedict XVI made it official last Thursday: An 11th century Benedictine nun named Hildegard Von Bingen—mystic, writer, musician, philosopher and naturalist—has been proclaimed a saint.
+In 2012 Pope Benedict XVI made it official: An 11th century Benedictine nun named Hildegard Von Bingen—mystic, writer, musician, philosopher and naturalist—was proclaimed a saint.
 She is also considered a feminist and once wrote, “Woman may be made from man, but no man can be made without a woman.”

 A few years ago I bought a CD of Hildegard’s music at The Cloisters of the Metropolitan Museum of Art.
 Listening to it often inspired me while I wrote my historical thriller, The Crown.